Marc Miller (racing driver): Sports car racing

-In 2009 Miller was the runner up in the Mazda MX-5 Cup Championship.
+In 2009, Miller was the runner up in the Mazda MX-5 Cup Championship.
 From 2012 to present Marc has driven for CJ Wilson of baseball fame's racing team, in the Continental Tire Sports Car Challenge.
-Concurrently Miller has driven a Dodge Viper for Riley Motorsports in the 2015 and 2016, 24 Hours of Le Mans.
-Marc Miller was featured on Season 2 of the Dinner With Racers Podcast.
+Concurrently, Miller has driven a Dodge Viper for Riley Motorsports in the 2015 and 2016, 24 Hours of Le Mans.
+Miller was featured on Season 2 of the Dinner With Racers Podcast.